vincentjodice155/KitchenInventory/README.md

 * Chocolate.java file = creates a chocolate object and gives it specialized methods
 * ChocolateAdapter.java file = helps create object to allow chocolates to be displayed on the main page in a priority queue
 * Constants.java file = initializes constant variables that help android studios connect to the MySQL database using php scripts
-* EditQuantity.java file = functionalityh for the screen for modifiying the quantity of chocolates in the database
+* EditQuantity.java file = functionality for the screen for modifiying the quantity of chocolates in the database
 * MainActivity.java file = functionality for the main page that you see when you initially open the app
 * MyComparator.java file = configures the rules for how the priority queue compares values